sybrohee/besolverd/README.md

 It is of course not mandatory to use the tool, nor the procedure but at least it can be used as a starting point strategy to evaluate our pipelines.

-I have been the only developer of the script so it might contain error.
-I won't be offended if you ask that I adapt, correct or add something to the script.
-Of course, you can also modify the script yourself (even if it is never a pleasure to dig into the awful python code of someone else).
+This script might contain errors and I won't be offended if you ask that I adapt, correct or add something to it.
+Of course, you can also modify it yourself (even if it is never a pleasure to dig into the awful python code of someone else).

 Genome build hg19/37 may or may not contain a chr prefix before the chromosome name.
 If you have that prefix in the VCF and BAM files, you shoud use `-g hg37chr` option.